learning-zone/javascript-basics/README.md

 ![alt text](https://github.com/learning-zone/JavaScript/blob/master/assets/deepcopy.png "Shallow Copy and Deep Copy")

-A shallow copy of the object can be done using `object.assign()` method in javascript.
+A Shallow copy of the object can be done using `object.assign()` method in javascript.
 ```javascript
 let obj = {
   a: 1,